 - the difficulty of obtaining institutional ethical clearance to undertake and publish research which challenges master narratives concerning children and their protection

 - the reluctance of funders to support research in controversial and sensitive areas.

 Researching Sex and Lies in the Classroom reveals findings which are both informative and shocking.
 It interrogates the appropriateness of current investigative and judicial procedures and practices, and it raises general questions about the surveillance and control of research and academic voice.
 It will be of great benefit to academics and researchers interested in this field, as well as postgraduate students, teachers and other professionals working with the fear of allegations of abuse.

-Selected Contents: Chapter 1 Why we have done this research and written this book Chapter 2 Immoral Panics Chapter 3 ‘A courageous proposal, but … this would be a high risk study’: Ethics Review Procedures, Risk and Censorship Chapter 4 Truths and Stories Chapter 5 ‘Confused, angry and actually betrayed: It was time to get out’ Chapter 6 Timpson versus Regina Chapter 7 ‘How do you tell teenage children that their father’s been accused of sexual abuse?’
+@contents: Selected Contents: Chapter 1 Why we have done this research and written this book Chapter 2 Immoral Panics Chapter 3 ‘A courageous proposal, but … this would be a high risk study’: Ethics Review Procedures, Risk and Censorship Chapter 4 Truths and Stories Chapter 5 ‘Confused, angry and actually betrayed: It was time to get out’ Chapter 6 Timpson versus Regina Chapter 7 ‘How do you tell teenage children that their father’s been accused of sexual abuse?’
 Chapter 8 It didn’t take long for the rumour mill to start grinding Chapter 9 Nobody can prove anything for definite Chapter 10 EndWords Notes References

 Pat Sikes is Professor of Qualitative Inquiry in the School of Education at the University of Sheffield.